wgetJane/ttt-weapon-rework/README.md

 while ironsighted, the gun's accuracy and recoil improves through sustained fire\
 it starts with very poor accuracy and recoil on the 1st shot,\
-and eventually gets extremely accurate with little recoil on the 20th shot
+and eventually gets very accurate with little recoil on the 10th shot

 this gives it a role as a weapon for suppressive fire at the cost of mobility